HowToGetLicensed

 Last updated: March 1, 2026

 Alaska is a unique market shaped by remote geography, military bases, and resource industries, making it an excellent place to start a career as a cosmetologist.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your cosmetologist license in Alaska is a structured process overseen by the Alaska Board of Barbers and Hairdressers.
+Licensing in Alaska is overseen by the Alaska Board of Barbers and Hairdressers.
+The process requires 1650 hours of pre-license education and costs between $8,000 and $20,000 in total.
+You'll need to pass the Alaska Hairdresser Exam (administered by NIC) with a score of at least 75% on each section.

 At 1650 hours, Alaska has one of the higher pre-license education requirements in the country.
+This is close to the national average of 1584 hours.
 Budget between $8,000 and $20,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring cosmetologists complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Cosmetologist in Alaska